elebail202/Function_Documentation/documentation.md

     It now seems that 'run_flat.m' is working.

-6. One error occurs at lines 189 and 199, it was written :
+6. One error occurs at lines 187 and 197 in 'main_flat.m', it was written :

     ```matlab
         Tmap_flat.femur{index.serie}(index.slice) = runflat(Tmap, seg_general, template, index, check);